Saad711T/Linux-kernel-compilation/README.md

 # Linux-kernel-compilation
-Insane/Impossible/Hard Project for "Operating systems" course in Taif university.
+Final Project for "Operating systems" course in Taif university.

 Creating and compiling new custom linux kernel.

 All commands already here on this [Shell script](script.sh)

+``

+``

 ## Results
 New kernel size is `2.8 MB` .